johnbuck/palette-woo-canvas-child-theme/README.md

-# Example Child Theme Kit
+# Palette Child Theme for Canvas by WooThemes

 ## Description